GDWoody/Pixel-Controllers/bbb_16/BBB_16v2_DIY.md

 Under CERN OHL-S-v2, derivative work must be publicly released as defined in subsection 3.3

-# DIY Instructions BBB 16v2 SMD Controller
+# DIY Instructions for a BBB 16v2 SMD Controller build

 When you recieve your PCB's from JLCPCB they will only have the SMD parts fitted.